EliasAL2/EliasAL2.github.io/_pages/about.md

 **Ablation Study:**

 To justify the use of certain design choices the researchers performed an **Ablation Study**.
 Firstly, they explain how while **SAM** emerged as the **preferred vision backbone** others would be also applicable in the presented framework and the choice is therefore adaptable.
-SAM does however outperform the other vision-backbone models.
+SAM does however **outperform the other vision-backbone models**.
-Furthermore, the Ablation study revealed that LoRA finetuning does not yield any significant performance improvements on SAM.
+Furthermore, the Ablation study revealed that **LoRA finetuning does not yield any significant performance improvements on SAM**.
 It is actually inferior compared to the frozen one.
 (This could indicate potential limitations in fine-tuning strategies)
-SAM Pre-trained Weight on the other hand significantly contributed to the performance and enhanced it substantially.
+**SAM Pre-trained Weight** on the other hand **significantly contributed** to the performance and enhanced it substantially.
-Semantic segmentation datasets played a crucial role in the training of the model and without it, performance would drop a lot.
+**Semantic segmentation datasets** played a crucial role in the training of the model and without it, performance would drop a lot.
 They are therefore quite important for training.
 **Data augmentation** (i.e. rephrasing text instructions) via GPT-3.5 also proved effective in boosting performance further.